Skip to main content

 1. Merge the pull request.

-2. On the environment page, click the Configure Deploy button.
-When deploying an application, enable the Values Override option in the environment settings:
+2. On the Environment page, click the Configure deploy button.
+When deploying an application, enable the Values override option in the Environment settings:

 Enable values override option